willy-wagtail/windfarm/README.md

 - Backend data, such as list of windfarms, and meter readings are not subject to change, and can be aggresively cached, either using a service with rxjs subjects, angular/pwa setup with service workers, or other means.

 - Cypress e2e testing.

+- if extended table features are required, I have used AgGrid in the past which has extensive table features, even things like Pivot tables.
+It does have a large ramp-up and learning curve if new to it though.